 Because some positions grant power in a company, it is important to understand how the people in these positions can impact the rest of the company in terms of productivity and cohesiveness within teams.
 Each leadership style values different things.
 Some might feel it is non-negotiable to maintain ethical standards, while others might be more open to risk-taking if the benefit is large enough.
 For some leaders preserving relationships throughout the bargaining process is key to a well-negotiated agreement, whereas others can favor managing conflict over avoiding it.

 Furthermore, things like professional etiquette, body language, coping mechanisms, and resilience might be determined by ideological perspectives, and in turn, these perspectives will place leaders into specific leadership categories.
 Suppose a company wants to create a culture steeped in support and creativity.
-In that case, selecting a candidate who fits into the diplomatic leadership style might do better than a pragmatist.
+In that case, selecting a candidate who fits into the diplomatic management style or the diplomatic style of leadership might do better than a pragmatist.